waniagondal/VisiontoVoice/README.md

 ## 💡 Use Cases
 - **Accessibility Solutions**: Designed for individuals with severe mobility impairments, enabling them to communicate and express themselves.
 - **Assistive Technology**: Ideal for use in medical environments, therapy sessions, and educational settings where traditional input methods are not feasible.
-- **Gaming and Entertainment**: Envision new gaming experiences that respond to eye movements, creating immersive gameplay.

 ## 🔧 Built With
 - **OpenCV**: For real-time video processing and eye tracking.